emmanuelrosa/erosanix/pkgs/sierrachart/README.md

 The Sierra Chart Nix package has the following known limitations:

  - The Data directory must be `C:\SierraChart\Data`.
 This is the default and must not be changed.
- - Sub-instance support is very minimal.
-I don't recommend using it.
  - I intended `mkSierraChartStudyFromSrc` to provide assurance that the ASCIL source code is always compiled with the specific version of Sierra Chart they're installed with.
 In practice it does work that way in most cases, but due to it's current design it's possible to break such an assurance.
 I have every intention to address this nitpick.

 Since the Sierra Chart Nix package uses `mkWindowsApp` under-the-hood, it's important to become familiar with its functionality.
 Namely, `mkWindowsApp` uses Docker-like layers to build Wine prefixes.
 In practice, it mimics the Nix store, but it's user-specific.
 Like the Nix store, without periodic purging it will accumulate large amounts of disk space.
 There's already tooling to keep these layers trimmed, but it needs to be set up manually.